$\nu\scriptstyle{\rm CO}N{\rm CEPT}$: Cosmological neutrino simulations from the non-linear Boltzmann hierarchy: Results

 In figure~\ref{fig:space_convergence} we show neutrino power spectra at $a=0.5$ and $a=1$ for the three different neutrino masses for different choices of box size and grid size.

 Several different effects can be seen in this plot.
 The lowest resolution runs (512 Mpc$/h$ box size and 600$^3$ grid) in general exhibit more power at large $k$ than the other runs.
 This happens due to errors introduced by the CIC deconvolutions (as described in section~\ref{sec:CIC}), leading to more power in the neutrino component.
-It can be seen that this error is very small in the high resolution runs, and excellent convergence is achieved for $0.15\, \text{eV}$ and $0.3\, \text{eV}$.
+It can be seen that this error is very small in the high resolution runs, and excellent convergence is achieved for $0.3\, \text{eV}$ and $0.15\, \text{eV}$.
+However, for the highest mass ($1.2\, \text{eV}$), the method fails to converge on intermediate scales as discussed in subsection~\ref{subsec:neutrino_power_spectra}.

-However, for the highest mass ($1.2\, \text{eV}$) another effect plays a significant role.
-Because of large non-linearities in the neutrino component in this case, a significant amount of smoothing is required (as described in subsection~\ref{subsec:dynamics}).
-For the method we currently use this introduces additional power in the neutrino density field at intermediate-to-high $k$, and this effect becomes more significant when the grid size is increased due to the larger number of potentially empty cells.
-The increased neutrino power at $a=1$ seen in the high resolution runs for $1.2\, \text{eV}$ is therefore in all likelihood unphysical (this will be studied further in a new publication).
-However, for masses more relevant to standard model neutrinos ($\sim 0.15\, \text{eV}$) this effect is absent and therefore even at this stage not a significant source of worry.
+Even for masses below $0.3\, \text{eV}$, our method will ultimately fail on small enough scales due to the linear closure we employ.
+If one were to extend our method by one order such that the non-linear stress-tensor was evolved non-linearly, it would be possible to establish the range of scales where the current approach is valid.
+However, for masses smaller than $0.3\, \text{eV}$, our method match the fully non-linear hybrid code at all scales where the latter can be trusted as shown in subsection~\ref{subsec:hybrid}.
+We can then establish a very conservative lower bound of $k \lesssim 0.3 \text{Mpc}^{-1}$ for $\sum m_\nu \leq 0.3\, \text{eV}$ at $a=1$.